agileadam/kmtoggl/README.md

 This repository contains a macro that you should be able to import into Keyboard Maestro.

-1. Import the macro into Keyboard Maestro
+1. Import the "start_ac_toggl_timer.kmmacros" macro file into Keyboard Maestro
 1. Update the "Execute Shell Script" to point to your copy of kmtoggl.py

 ## Bookmarklet